Eskat0n/OctoTorrent/README.md

 [The Tracker]
 ============

-The code of the Tracker is located in MonoTorrent.Tracker.
-There is one sample Tracker implementation in MonoTorrent.TrackerApp.
+The code of the Tracker is located in OctoTorrent.Tracker.
+There is one sample Tracker implementation in OctoTorrent.TrackerApp.

 The Tracker is a piece of Software which listens for HttpRequests.
 Each Request can either be an Announce or Scrape request.
 Therefore the Tracker needs code which handles HttpRequests.
 The Tracker was programmed